calmdentist/tilt_programs/ARCHITECTURE.md

 ### Instructions (Smart Contract Functions)

+*Client applications can bundle instructions (e.g., `create_game` + `create_hand`) into a single transaction for better UX.*

 -   **Match Setup**:
-    -   `create_game(player_b, starting_stack)`: Initializes the `Game` account.
+    -   `create_game(paillier_pk, starting_stack, opponent: Option<Pubkey>)`: Initializes the `Game` account, sets Player A's Paillier key, and funds their stack.
+The optional `opponent` pubkey can create an invite-only game.
-    -   `join_game(paillier_pk)`: Player B joins and posts their key.
-Player A does the same.
+    -   `join_game(paillier_pk)`: Player B joins a game, setting their Paillier key and funding their stack.
 -   **Hand Lifecycle**:
-    -   `start_new_hand()`: Resets the `HandState`, moves the dealer button, and posts blinds from the main `player_stacks`.
-    -   `commit_deck(merkle_root)`: The non-dealer commits to their singly-encrypted deck by posting its Merkle root.
-    -   `set_shuffled_deck(deck, proof)`: The dealer submits the final 52-card doubly-encrypted deck along with the mandatory `ProveCorrectShuffle` ZKP.
-The program verifies the proof on-chain before allowing the hand to proceed.
+    -   `create_hand(merkle_root, proof)`: The non-dealer starts a new hand, posting blinds and committing to their deck.
+The `ProveCorrectDeckCreation` ZKP is **verified on-chain immediately**.
+    -   `join_hand(deck, reshuffle_proof, p1_cards, decryption_proof)`: The dealer joins the hand, submitting the final deck, revealing Player A's cards, and posting their blind.
+The ZKPs are stored optimistically.
 -   **Gameplay**:
-    -   `bet(amount)`: For checking, betting, raising, or folding.
-    -   `reveal_card(deck_index, partially_decrypted_card)`: A player reveals a community card.
-This action is verified off-chain by the opponent using a client-side ZKP exchange.
-    -   `claim_winnings(proof)`: At showdown, the winning player claims the pot by providing a `ProveHandEvaluation` ZKP.
-The program verifies the proof and transfers the pot to the winner's main stack.
+    -   `player_action(action, card_reveal_data)`: A single instruction for all betting moves (check, call, bet, etc.).
+If the action starts or ends a betting round (i.e., first bet or call), `card_reveal_data` must be provided, containing the next singly-decrypted or doubly-decrypted (correspondingly) community card(s) and their `ProveCorrectDecryption` ZKP(s).
+-   **Showdown & Resolution**:
+    -   `showdown(pocket_cards, proof)`: After the final betting round, each player calls this to reveal their plaintext pocket cards and provide the final `ProveCorrectDecryption` ZKP.
+    -   `resolve_hand()`: After both players have revealed their hands, either player can call this to trigger the on-chain hand evaluation and pot distribution.
 -   **Disputes & Match End**:
-    -   `raise_dispute(action)`: A player challenges an opponent's action, freezing the hand.
+    -   `claim_timeout(disputed_action)`: A player challenges an opponent's optimistic action.
+This triggers the on-chain verification of the relevant stored ZKP.
+If the proof fails, the challenger wins the pot.
-    -   `resolve_dispute(proof)`: The accused must submit the appropriate ZKP to the chain for on-chain verification.
-    -   `leave_game()`: A player ends the match and withdraws their stack.
+    -   `leave_game()`: A player gracefully exits the match and withdraws their chip stack.

 ---